 Kaufmann depicts layer after layer of the natural world, delighting in the grand scale and details alike.
 The effect is staggeringly beautiful: presented alongside California divvied into its fifty-eight counties, for example, we consider California made up of dancing tectonic plates, of watersheds, of wildflower gardens.
 Maps are enhanced by spirited illustrations of wildlife, keys that explain natural phenomena, and a clear-sighted but reverential text.
 Full of character and color, The California Field Atlas is the ultimate road trip companion and love letter to a place.

 An avid conservationist, Obi Kaufmann regularly travels around the state, speaking on issues of ecological restoration and preservation to such groups as the Klamath-Siskiyou Wildland center, the Mojave Desert Land Trust, The Anza Borrego Foundation, The Mono Lake Committee, the Peninsula Open Space Trust and Friends of the River in Coloma.
 He is an illustrator for Bay Nature Magazine, the Berkeley Times and Premium Arts, as well as a long-term collaborator with the men’s apparel brand Indigofera.
 A life-long resident of California, Obi Kaufmann makes his home base in Oakland and is currently working on Field Atlases to come.

 The California Field Atlas is published by heydaybooks.com.
-Obi Kaufmann posts daily work on Instagram @coyotethunder and publishes essays alongside his 2018 speaking schedule at http://www.coyoteandthunder.com.
+Obi Kaufmann posts daily work on Instagram @coyotethunder and publishes essays at http://www.coyoteandthunder.com.

-You can order signed copies of the book at www.californiafieldatlas.com
+You can order signed copies of the book and see his speaking schedule at www.californiafieldatlas.com